caido/documentation/src/concepts/nodes.md

 <img alt="Workflow Connections" src="/_images/node_connect.png" center/>

 1. The down arrow within a circle icon represents a Node's `socket`.
-2. Click and drag a bottom socket to the top socket of the next Node in the flow to create a `Connection`.
+2. Click and drag a bottom socket to the top socket of the next/a subsequent Node in the flow to create a `Connection`.

 ## Node Alias